All About Aerospace Engineers

 Related Job Titles for this Occupation:

-In 2016, there was an estimated number of 69,600 jobs in the United States for Aerospace Engineer.
+There were about 69,600 jobs for Aerospace Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Aerospace Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.
+The BLS estimates 4,600 yearly job openings in this field.

 The states with the most job growth for Aerospace Engineer are Wisconsin, Utah, and Nevada.
 Watch out if you plan on working in Washington, West Virginia, or Kansas.
 These states have the worst job growth for this type of profession.